chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 [Go back to the tips and tricks](#tips-and-tricks).

-### ...what about a hint about the other rules?
+### ...what about the other rules?

-Nope - you have to write these yourself!
+No help here - you have to write these yourself!

 However you should